 The Library of the Escorial of Madrid burned down in 1671, taking with it almost all the official documentation of the Spanish conquest of the Americas, since the Spanish Crown had forbidden this information to be disseminated beyond its domain.
 In 1673, the French took Maastricht.
 Karakorum was destroyed in 1688 and Athens was gutted.
 The Turks used the Parthenon as a powder magazine, which Venetian artillery promptly blew up.
 Five months later, the Venetians “won” the battle of Athens.
 By then, plague had emptied the city and it would remain a ghost town for three years.
 Then the Turks retook it.

 During the endgame of World War II (sic), the British Army sited a gun battery on the Parthenon despite Churchill’s promise not to do so.
 From this high ground, they shelled the working class districts of Athens.
 Thus did Churchill and a succession of Anglo-Saxon hypocrites restore Greek fascists to rule Greece at gunpoint for the next forty years.
 Much the same way undermanned Allied victors rearmed Japanese troops after Japan’s surrender, so they could garrison and police most of South East Asia against native Nationalists.

 Many “retired” Nazis became government and corporate functionaries in post-war Europe.
 Bushido-boys rapidly regained corporate dominion over Japan.
-Before and during the war, the BundesBank bankrolled the Nazis—you can guess how.
+Before and during the war, the BundesBank bankrolled the Nazis — you can guess how.
 These days, it is the financial powerhouse of Europe.
 The American OSS absorbed 1500 ex-Gestapo operatives when it became the CIA — in addition to the ex-Nazi rocket scientists it brought home under Project Paperclip.
 Japanese masters at genocide, who’d vivisected and infected countless Chinese civilians and Allied prisoners with plague, anthrax and other epidemic diseases, were pardoned in exchange for their laboratory notes.
 They called their victims “Logs.”
 Who knows how many more demons incarnate became prized NATO functionaries?
-Needless to say, Russian Stalinists were just as accommodating to these imps from Hell.
+Needless to say, Russian Stalinists were just as accommodating to their collection of imps from Hell.